 EnumName specifies the name of the enumeration type.
 EnumType specifies the type of the case values.

-CaseNValue, where N is any number one or greater, specifies the value for each specific case of the enumeration.
+CaseNValue, where ${\tt N}$ is any number one or greater, specifies the value for each specific case of the enumeration.
 An enumerated type can have any number of case values, but because it is derived from a simple type, only one of the case values is valid at a time.

-For example, an XML document with an element defined by the enumeration widgetSize, shown in

-Example 2.17, "widgetSize Enumeration", would be valid if it contained <widgetSize>big</widgetSize>, but not if it contained <widgetSize>big,mungo</widgetSize>.
+For example, an XML document with an element defined by the enumeration widgetSize, shown in Example 17, would be valid if it contained <widgetSize>big</widgetSize>, but it would not be valid if it contained <widgetSize>big,mungo</widgetSize>.

-Example 2.17. widgetSize Enumeration
+Example 17. widgetSize Enumeration